Warranty

 Guarantee for life on head structural failures of any kind including welds, materials, and shot leakage.

 No warranty on the hammer face poly as it’s a wear spot.
+We can guarantee that our faces will last longer than anything else on the market!

 Our warranty does not include costs to replace damaged or failed components due to the use of our product.